karllhughes/learn/_posts/2022-02-12-the-ultimate-list-of-developer-podcasts.md

 Topic: Entrepreneurship

 Pat Flynn from The Smart Passive Income Blog reveals all of his online business and blogging strategies, income sources, and killer marketing tips and tricks so you can be ahead of the curve with your online business or blog.
 Discover how you can create multiple passive income streams that work for you so that you can have the time and freedom to do what you love, whether it's traveling the world, or just living comfortably at home.
-Since 2008, he's been supporting his family with his many online businesses, and he's been openly sharing his wins, his losses, and all the lessons in...
+Since 2008, he's been supporting his family with his many online businesses, and he's been openly sharing his wins, his losses, and all the lessons.

 ### [Online Marketing Made Easy with Amy Porterfield](http://www.amyporterfield.com/)

 Topic: Entrepreneurship

 Ever wish you had a business mentor with over a decade of experience whispering success secrets in your ear?
 That’s exactly what you’ll get when you tune into the top-ranked Online Marketing Made Easy Podcast with your host, 9 to 5er turned CEO of a multi-million dollar business, Amy Porterfield.
 Her specialty?
 Breaking down big ideas and strategies into actionable step-by-step processes designed to get you results with a whole lot less stress.
-Tune in, get inspired, and get ready to discover why hundreds of thousands of online business owners turn to Amy for guidance when it comes to all...
+Tune in, get inspired, and get ready to discover why hundreds of thousands of online business owners turn to Amy for guidance.

 ### [Talk Python To Me](https://talkpython.fm/)